-There are many physical benefits to working out in the water, including:
+There are many physical benefits that also apply to working out in the water, including:

-There are also social benefits of water training, since it may require coming to a pool to take group exercise classes.
+There are also social benefits of water training, especially if you take group exercise classes.
 In addition, water training, like many forms of exercise, may foster a positive attitude, feelings of well-being, and relief from stress.

 Types of Water Exercises